 What NOT to Pack in a Hospital Bag for Mom

-Please, do yourself a favor…don’t be like me when it comes to packing up your hospital bag essentials.
-Be picky, be limited, and for goodness sakes, leave the following items at home:
+Please, do yourself a favor…don’t overdo it when considering hospital bag essentials.
+Be picky.
+Leave the following items at home:

 - Makeup: Unless you’re 100% committed to having a full-face of makeup, forget about it.
 I brought along my favorite products during my first delivery.
 When push came to shove (ha!), putting on makeup was the last thing on my mind.